hbludworth/websocket-chat/README.md

 First, run `yarn build` to build the TypeScript types, the Vue app, and the Node.js server files.

 Next, run `yarn zip`.
-This will create a zip file containing all of the code necessary to run in production, including all necessary node modules.
+This will create a `build.zip` file at the root directory containing all of the code necessary to run in production, including all necessary node modules.

-Simply deploy the zip file to your hosting provider of choice and you should see the production version of the app.
+Simply deploy the `build.zip` file to your hosting provider of choice and you should see the production version of the app.